damymetzke/NodeBuildUtilities/.github/ISSUE_TEMPLATE/DOCUMENTATION_REQUEST.md

 ## Context
 <!--
-    Add any aditional content like:
+    Add any additional context like:
     - Screenshots
     - Code
     - References to issues